 “Do you want to look muscular and strongly built?”
 “Yes, sure.”
-You do not have to rely only on the heavy exercises in a gym to achieve your dream goal.
+You do not have to rely only on the exercises in a gym to achieve your dream goal.
 No doubt, exercise helps you burn extra calories and shape your physique.
 A good dose of nutrients is essential anyway for your body to remain healthy and fit.
-A balanced diet is the best key to maintaining good health, as various dietary elements play their crucial role.
+A balanced diet is the best key to good health, as various dietary elements play their role.
 Protein is the most vital food component and the dietary protein benefits are too many for you to list them.

 Where to Find Dietary Protein Benefits